 OK, next up is your email marketing provider.
 You’ll need to use a service to build an email list.

 This one is easy.
-There are lots of providers out there, but we use and recommend MailChimp for getting started.
+There are lots of providers out there, but recommend MailChimp for getting started.
 They have a free plan for up to 2,000 subscribers.